 The scheduling process will vary depending on your needs -- whether it's an ongoing regular program or a one-time event, but your massage company will walk you through this.
 For more in-depth info on scheduling, check out this article: Scheduling Your Chair Massage Event.

 Corporate massage companies should have a few different programs to choose from, according to your scheduling needs.
-Here's a comparison of our four program levels: Which Massage Program is Best for You?
+Here's a comparison of our three program levels: Which Massage Program is Best for You?

 10. What kind of licensing and insurance do the massage therapists have?

 Massage therapy is not a nationally licensed field -- so each state has their own requirements for licensure.
 In Utah, for example, to legally practice massage therapy, therapists must obtain a massage therapy license from the Department of Public Licensing, which requires a massage school completion certification as well as proof of passing the licensing test; they also need a business license, and a health department permit.

 Using a massage company makes this part easy -- the company will stay on top of therapists' licensing and business practice requirements, so you don't have to.